Irvin C. Miller’s Brown Skin Models. Showcard detail. Copy of original owned by Herman Forbes. Special Collections, ECU, Greenville, NC

 The Stearns disagree that Miller was a dancer, stating with only generalized evidence, it seems, that Irvin C. “couldn’t dance a step.”
 His 1913 vaudeville act with Esther Bigeou concluded with their performance of the “Texas Tommy” dance, and it included his “old man” song and dance.

 With his Mr. Ragtime Company, Miller presented an unknown number of original skits and one-acts.
-A 1916 dispute with produceer Leigh Whipper hints at a few of them: First, Miller accused Whipper of having stolen the book for Jake’s Family and re-titling it This Way Out.
+A 1916 dispute with producer Leigh Whipper hints at a few of them: First, Miller accused Whipper of having stolen the book for Jake’s Family and re-titling it This Way Out.
 Whipper responded, “That sketch is as original with Mr. Miller as several of ‘his’ other plays, Mr. Fortune, The Vampire’s Fool, and In Cotton.”

-Beginning in 1926, Miller’s primary focus was his Brown Skin Models but he kept a number of other shows working.
 In 1928, he was president and treasurer of Theatrical World Publishing, which in April produced The Official Theatrical World of Colred Artists: National Directory and Guide.
-He was actively promoting Louise “Jota” Cook as a “classique daneuse” in New York and introdcued S.H.
+He was actively promoting Louise “Jota” Cook as a “classique danseuse” in New York and introdcued S.H.
 Dudley, Jr. as a member of the Models’ staging staff.
-In additon to the Models, he listed among his productions Tokio; Blue Baby, an All Girl Revue; Broadway Rstus; Desires of 1928,;and Liza.
+The Models, featured Blanche Thompson and Slayter & Boatner; Miller also produced Tokio; Blue Baby, an All Girl Revue; Broadway Rstus; Desires of 1928; and Liza.

 Miller changed up the Brown Skin Models show as well as its name a few times over the years, and after World War II he operated both the Models and, for a season, the Florida Blossoms Minstrels.

-In 1956, Milller scripted Rockin the Blues, an underappreciated gem of early concert films.
+In 1956, Milller scripted Rockin the Blues, an under-appreciated gem of early concert films.
 Parts of it look like an updated “Pitch” with one scene featuring Brown Skin Models-like “dancers.”
 He’s also credited as a producer for Paradise in Harlem (1939), which starred Lucky Millender and Mamie Smith; Murder on Lennox Avenue (1942), which also starred Mamie Smith; and Sunday Sinners (1939)–all are streaming free on Youtube.

 Miller worked the Models and other enterprises out of New York for many years but eventually moved to Philadelphia and then, in the 1940s, to Benton Harbor, Michigan, from where he continued to work in New York, Los Angeles, and on the road until he retired.